OPS-E2E-PPE/VBA-Docs/api/Word.PlotArea.InsideLeft.md

 keywords: vbawd10.chm53479043
 f1_keywords:
 - vbawd10.chm53479043
-ms.prod: word
 api_name:
 - Word.PlotArea.InsideLeft
 ms.assetid: 30cd15c4-6d97-4742-3ff8-cf8d820bc070
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # PlotArea.InsideLeft property (Word)

-Returns or sets the distance, in points, from the chart edge to the inside left edge of the plot area.
+Returns or sets the distance, in [points](../language/glossary/vbe-glossary.md#point), from the chart edge to the inside left edge of the plot area.
 Read/write **Double**.

 ## Syntax

- _expression_. `InsideLeft`
+_expression_.**InsideLeft**

 _expression_ A variable that represents a '[PlotArea](Word.PlotArea.md)' object.

 ## Remarks

 The plot area used for this measurement does not include the axis labels.
 The **[Left](Word.PlotArea.Left.md)** property for the plot area uses the bounding rectangle that includes the axis labels.

 ## Example